-I’ve been trading for about 6 years now and I have hit most of the common pitfalls that the noob investor runs into when he/she doesn’t have a more experienced mentor.
-For the first year or two I was flying basically blind, with no help or guidance from anyone.
-I read blogs, went on YouTube, and tried my best to learn through books.
+I’ve been trading for about 7 years now, (Can’t believe I can round up to a decade since I started) and I have hit most of the common pitfalls that the noob investor runs into when they don’t have a more experienced mentor.
+For the first year or two I was flying blind, with no help or guidance from anyone.
+I read finance blogs, watched stock market videos on YouTube, and tried my best to learn through books.

-I take a very systematic approach to my investing, with some easy to replicate steps that I think will work for you just as well as they work for me.
+When trading and investing, I take a very systematic approach.
+Today I will share some easy to replicate steps that I think will work for you just as well as they work for me.

 That is not to say that more complex instruments are inherently bad, but not understanding them and then trying to leverage products that you don’t understand is extremely dangerous.

 BUT there is one advantage we have over dead people, (well maybe there are a few but we will keep it related to Finance for now) and that is that we can ADD money into our accounts every week, month, year, etc.

 In any market (gold, corn, housing, stock, farmer’s, etc.) there will be some poor performing years, and there will be some incredible years, but by and large over the course of our lifetime the stock market will go up.

-Use a tactic called “dollar cost averaging”, which basically means buying a certain dollar amount of shares every month.
+This is a tactic called “dollar cost averaging”, which basically means buying a certain dollar amount of shares every month.
 For example, if you invest $500 on the second Friday of every month, you will naturally be buying MORE shares when stocks go down because they are cheaper to buy!
-So you’re basically a pro now.

 Keep investing month after month, year after year, and I promise you will call me in 20 years and offer to take me to a VERY fancy dinner.
-I like italian food, by the way!
+I like Italian food, by the way!

 Don’t get scared off by the seemingly complicated world of investing, I try to equate it to driving a car.
 Do you know EXACTLY how your car’s transmission works?
 Or the suspension system?
 Maybe you do, but you don’t HAVE to know how the car works at the most detailed level to get yourself from point A to point B. I like to think of investing in the same way, you don’t need to know how to run a multifaceted discounted cash flow analysis to invest your money.
 Can you get that detailed?
 Yes, absolutely.
 Does it make you a better investor?
 Maybe, just like knowing how every little portion of your car works MIGHT make you a better or more efficient driver.
-In the end, just getting in the car and driving is the most important thing.

 If you thought this was helpful, terrible, or somewhere in the middle, please leave me feedback in the form of a Direct Message on instagram @MakeDollarsAndSense, or feel free to send me an e-mail/text to the information on my Home Page.
 I truly appreciate constructive criticism and opposing views, so bring em on!